 He is also known for his analysis of the underlying economic and legal issues and developing deep and nuanced understandings of complex fact patterns and is regularly called upon to participate in large cases against tech giants, oil and gas companies, and other powerful corporations.

 Currently, Mr. Cobbs is litigating the following notable matters:

-- Interest Rate Swaps Antitrust Litigation: Cohen Milstein serves as co-lead counsel in In re Interest Rate Swaps Antitrust Litigation (S.D.N.Y.), representing the Public School Teachers’ Pension and Retirement Fund of Chicago and a proposed buy-side investor class against numerous Wall Street investment banks.
-The class alleges that the defendants conspired to prevent class members from trading IRS on modern electronic trading platforms and from trading with each other, all to protect the banks’ trading profits from inflated bid/ask spreads.
+In re Interest Rate Swaps Antitrust Litigation (S.D.N.Y.): Cohen Milstein serves as Co-Lead Counsel and represents the Public School Teachers’ Pension and Retirement Fund of Chicago and other proposed buy-side investor class members in this ground-breaking putative antitrust class action against numerous Wall Street investment banks.
+Plaintiffs allege that the defendants conspired to prevent class members from trading interest rate swaps on modern electronic trading platforms and from trading with each other, all to protect the banks’ trading profits from inflated bid/ask spreads.

 Prior to joining Cohen Milstein, Mr. Cobbs clerked for the Hon.
-Pierre N. Leval, United States Court of Appeals for the Second Circuit; and for the Hon.
+Pierre N. Leval, United States Court of Appeals for the Second Circuit, and for the Hon.
 J. Rodney Gilstrap, United States District Court for the Eastern District of Texas.